near/nearcore/runtime/near-vm-runner/RUNTIMES.md

 considered correct.
 Typically the Wasm code will be generated as an output by compiling a program implemented in a higher level programming language.
 Often the compiler will optimize the produced Wasm code with the understanding that Wasm instructions behave as specified in the specification.
-Were a VM implementation deviate from specification in some way, there's a non-negligible risk that the contract would invoke behaviours not intended by the contract authors (for example allow unauthorized users to transfer tokens.)
+Were a VM implementation to deviate from specification in some way, there's a non-negligible risk that a contract would invoke behaviours not intended by the contract authors (for example allow unauthorized users to transfer tokens.)

 In addition to this, the NEAR protocol adds a requirement that all executions of a Wasm program